hartwigmedical/hmftools/sage/README.md

 ---|-------------------|---
-reference | NA                | Comma separated names of the reference sample reference_bam | NA                | Comma separated paths to indexed reference BAM file ref_sample_count | 1                 | Controls the set of ref samples used for tumor-normal soft-filtering.
+reference | NA                | Comma separated names of the reference sample reference_bam | NA                | Comma separated paths to indexed reference BAM file germline | NA | Flag is required to run in germline mode, impacts variant filtering ref_sample_count | 1                 | Controls the set of ref samples used for tumor-normal soft-filtering.
 Zero means none will be used.) resource_dir | None              | Path to all resource files, in which case specify the file names only for ref_genome, hotspots, panel_bed and high_confidence_bed
 threads | 2                 | Number of threads to use